rokath/trice/README.md

 - [github.io/trice/](https://rokath.github.io/trice/)

+## ATTENTION 2

+In release v0.38.0 now target timestamps possible.
+To implement it well and open for future, an additional COBS package descriptor byte was added.
+That means the trice tool version 0.38.0 does not work with older target code.
+Please update yor target code or stay with an older release.

 ## ATTENTION

 The **TRICE** technique changed heavily between release 0.33.0 and 0.34.0.
 The `flex` and `esc` encodings are replaced by a [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding which will be the default now.
 The stuff works already well but is not in its final state and is not documented vet.
 It lacks also automated tests.
 The internal speed goes to its limit (~6 clocks per trice on M0+ possible) by using a double buffer instead of a fifo.
 Also porting is easier now.
 The documentation is outdated but gets updated soon.
 But first the tests.
 If you have a project with `flex` or `esc` encoding, please update the target code or stay with version 0.33.0.